AdriaticOrg/test/FAS Report.md

 - You may not enter numbers manually.
 If you want to enter numbers manualy, please activate Manual Nos. in No. Series FAS.
 - Period End Date must have a value in FAS Report Header.
 It cannot be zero or empty.
 - Status must be equal to 'Open' in FAS Report Header.
-Current value is 'Realesed'.
+Current value is 'Realeased'.
 - Reporting Name must have a value in User Setup.
 It cannot be zero or empty.